NovoCure's cancer therapy effective in late-stage study

-The portable, non-invasive device uses low-intensity electric fields to slow and even reverse tumor growth and destroy the cancer cells.
+The portable, non-invasive device uses low-intensity electric fields to slow and even reverse tumour growth and destroy the cancer cells.

 Novocure, which went public in October, said it plans to present the data from the study at the 20th Annual Society for Neuro-Oncology Meeting in San Antonio, Texas.